wp-plugins/b09-link-to-existing-content/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Done.
 The plugin integrates seamlessly with the wordpress interface.
 4. Use Filters to customize the plugins behaviour, see source code of for documentation
+5. If you aren't comfortable with using filters, you can use the options page (since version 1.5) under "Settings › Link to existing content"
-5. If you have custom fields in your post types, you should consider installing the plugin <a title='Search Everyting' href='http://wordpress.org/plugins/search-everything/'>Search Everything</a> and activate the option "Search every custom field".
+6. If you have custom fields in your post types, you should consider installing the plugin <a title='Search Everyting' href='http://wordpress.org/plugins/search-everything/'>Search Everything</a> and activate the option "Search every custom field".
-6. Check out the <a href='http://wordpress.org/plugins/b09-link-to-existing-content/faq/'>FAQ</a> for more information.
+7. Check out the <a href='http://wordpress.org/plugins/b09-link-to-existing-content/faq/'>FAQ</a> for more information.

 == Frequently Asked Questions ==

 = Q. How do I make the custom fields of my posts in the link popup searchable? =
 A. Install the plugin <a title='Search Everyting' href='http://wordpress.org/plugins/search-everything/'>Search Everything</a> and activate the option "Search every custom field"

+= Q. Do I really have to code the settings myself? =
+A. Since Version 1.5, you don't have to anymore.
+There is a new options page available now under "Settings › Link to existing content"

 = Q. How can I enable the shortcode functionality? =
 A. By putting this code into your functions.php: